 BSAC is partnering with Surfers Against Sewage to bring to you the Million Mile Clean.

-The new campaign, led by Surfers Against Sewage, aims to encourage 100,000 volunteers to get outside and explore 10 miles while litter picking over the year in 2021.
+After a successful 2021 campaign, the Million Mile Clean is back.
+Led by Surfers Against Sewage, the aim is to encourage 100,000 volunteers to get outside and explore 10 miles while litter picking throughout the year in 2022.

 100,000 volunteers x 10 miles each = 1 million miles cleaned